A Crucial Start to Long-Term Recovery

 Some people who take drugs regularly are physically & mentally addicted.
 They usually take much more of the drug than indicated by their doctor, or continue using drugs without a prescription.
 In fact, many people who are addicted no longer have a legal prescription for their drug of choice at all.

 For people with a substance use disorder, tapering can be difficult or feel nearly impossible.
+Detoxing from prescription drugs like benzodiazeppines can be difficult with other medications.
 The compulsion to take the same or more of their drug will prevent them from tapering correctly.
 They need help when they detox in the form of substance abuse treatment.
 It will be necessary for addicted persons to significantly change their lifestyle in order to stay away from their drug of choice.

 Detox can help with medication-assisted treatment, counseling, and coordinating your next steps in recovery.
 Most importantly, you’re around people who know what’s going on and can help you if you’re struggling.
 You are also around peers who are going through similar struggles.